sreehariX/redbus_scrapping/README.md

 ## Notes

 - The script uses a visible browser window by default.
-For headless operation, modify the `setup_driver()` function.
+For headless operation, modify the `setup_driver()` function just remove this comment #options.add_argument('--headless')
 - For large result sets, the script may take some time to scroll and load all buses.